Awards submission process and criteria

 Please read the rules carefully.
 Failure to comply may lead to rejection

-i) Completed entry form, including project details and contact details for key project team members and the primary person for correspondence.
+i) Entry form: A completed online entry form with project details and contact information for key team members and the primary contact.

 Submission Statement Criteria